microsoft/pxt-arcade/docs/skillmap/beginner-skillmap.md

 ## Learn to Use Tutorial
-* name: Learn to use MakeCode Arcade
+* name: Learn to Use MakeCode Arcade
 * description: Start here if you want to know the ins and outs of Arcade tutorials!
 * completionUrl: /static/skillmap/certificates/understanding-arcade-tutorials.pdf